FAQ Alberta Trappers Education

 No, you do not need to purchase a trapline.
-With your license you may trap on private land in Alberta, once your have obtained permission from the landowner along with the completion of the WA-19A form that is available here.
+With your license you may trap on private land in Alberta, once your have obtained permission from the landowner along with the completion of the WA-19A form

 Are there other required courses that I need?

 No, it is not required to take up-grading courses or workshops.
 In the furthering of your skills and success in trapping, consider the additional courses and workshops offered.
 Most workshops pay for themselves as you become skilled with your trapping and fur handling.
 The Snaring Workshop is an indispensable one if you are going to trap with Lethal Neck Snares.
 View the ATA Position Statement here.

 This course is available at the Westlock location monthly.
 Westlock is in the center of the province and enables both northern and southern students to obtain the training.
 Please visit our Education Page to stay up to date on other locations in the province that are scheduling courses.

 Why is the course $399 when other provinces charge less?

 The ATA Standard Trapping Course runs over a course of 3 full days.
 It has earned the reputation as one of the highest standards of Trapper Training in North America!
 The cost covers: